jnj16180340/elixir-notes/README.md

 - More...

 ### Differences and caveats
+- There's a fuckton of syntactic sugar
+    - If you *truly* understand it, all the syntax (`, do:` vs `do...end`, etc.) is internally consistent
 - Types+syntax can be a little bit weird
     - **But at least they're not schizophrenic!**
     - Pick a style and stick to it